Keury Mella: Arizona Diamondbacks

 On November 8, 2019, Mella signed a minor league contract with the Arizona Diamondbacks organization, and was invited to major league Spring Training.
 On September 1, 2020, the Diamondbacks selected Mella's contract to the active roster.
 In 11 games for the Diamondbacks in 2020, Mella pitched to a 1.80 ERA with 10 strikeouts over 10 innings pitched.
 On February 26, 2021, Mella was designated for assignment after the signing of Tyler Clippard was made official.
 On March 1, Mella was outrighted and invited to Spring Training as a non-roster invitee.
 After recording a 3.86 ERA in 11 games for the Triple-A Reno Aces to begin the year, Mella was selected to the active roster on June 15.
 In 2 games for Arizona, Mella struggled tremendously, allowing 6 earned runs in 1.2 innings to the tune of a 32.40 ERA.
 He was designated for assignment on June 18.
 On July 28, Mella was released by the Diamondbacks.

 Pittsburgh Pirates

 On August 3, Mella signed a minor league contract with the Pittsburgh Pirates.
 He was assigned to the Triple-A Indianapolis Indians.
-Mella made 16 appearances for the Triple-A Indianapolis Indians, going 2-0 with a 7.11 ERA and 23 strikeouts.
+Mella made 16 appearances for the Triple-A Indianapolis Indians, going 2–0 with a 7.11 ERA and 23 strikeouts.
 On October 13, Mella elected free agency.

 Uni-President Lions

 On January 14, 2022, Mella signed with the Uni-President Lions of the Chinese Professional Baseball League.
-He posted a 2-8 record with a 4.26 ERA in 11 starts.
+He posted a 2–8 record with a 4.26 ERA in 11 starts.
 Mella was not re-signed following the season and became a free agent.

 Sultanes de Monterrey

 On March 4, 2023, Mella signed with the Sultanes de Monterrey of the Mexican League.
+In 28 games for Monterrey, he posted a 1–1 record and 2.51 ERA with 16 strikeouts and 6 saves across 28 2/3 innings pitched.

+In 2024, Mella returned for a second season with Monterrey.
+He compiled a 3–1 record and 4.55 ERA with more walks (17) than strikeouts (7) over 33 appearances.
+Mella was released on by the Sultanes on October 1, 2024.

+Olmecas de Tabasco

+On June 1, 2025, Mella signed with the Olmecas de Tabasco of the Mexican League.
+In 19 appearances for Tabasco, he struggled to an 0-4 record and 8.80 ERA with 12 strikeouts across 15 1/3 innings pitched.
+Mella was released by the Olmecas on July 25.